Finist-maiden-1973 gender studies russia

 Aidan Kelly

-Lorcan Baxter
+Lorcan Krecek

-Lorcan Baxter, at the time they wrote for this site, was a recent graduate of Lawrence University in Wisconsin.
+Lorcan Krecek, at the time they wrote for this site, was a recent graduate of Lawrence University in Wisconsin.
 They hold a B.M. in Contemporary Improvisation and B.A. in Russian Studies.
 The material created for this site was produced as part of an Online Research Internship.

 Program attended: Online Internships

-View all posts by: Lorcan Baxter
+View all posts by: Lorcan Krecek